sameer/svg2gcode/README.md

 * Are shapes, fill patterns supported?
 All objects can be converted to paths in Inkscape with `Object to Path` for use with this program.
 Not sure how practical fill patterns would be -- if you have ideas, feel free to open as issue or a PR.

 * What about a generic PPD driver for using a plotter as a printer?
-I thought about doing something like this where you package ghostscript + inkscape + svg2gcode but since plotter dimensions and capabilities vary, this is an exercise left to the reader for now.
+I thought about doing something like this where you package ghostscript + inkscape + svg2gcode but that would take a lot of time

 ## Reference Documents